irbujam/ss_log_event_monitor/README.md

 > Note: If you recently restarted Farmer please wait for few minutes and the metrics will show eventually (just needs little time for data to show up in the metrics endpoint after restart)

 **Pre-requisites:**
-- Must use subspace advanced CLI release for the node and farmer (version feb-05 or later - some features do not work on Feb05 version, use later version to see all data from metrics endpoints)
+- Must use subspace advanced CLI release (Feb 15 or later) for the node and farmer
 - Powershell version 5.1 is installed
 - Add --prometheus-listen-on <ip:port> to your node start-up file, use an available port (example --prometheus-listen-on 192.168.2.251:1111)
 - Add --metrics-endpoints <ip:port> to your farmer start-up file, use an available port (example --metrics-endpoints 192.168.2.251:2222)